 - 1. In order to exhibit in woodworking, the 4-H member must - be enrolled in: Woodworking 1 Measuring Up Pub.
-BU-06875 or - Woodworking 2 Making the Cut Pub.
-BU-06876 or - Woodworking 3 Nailing it Together Pub.
-BU-06877 or - Woodworking 4 Finishing Up Pub.
-BU-06878 - 2.
+BU-6875 or Woodworking 2 - Making the Cut Pub.
+BU-6876 or Woodworking 3 - Nailing it Together Pub.
+BU-6877 or Woodworking 4 - Finishing Up Pub.
+BU-6878 - 2.
 See General Project Guidelines. - 3.
-Exhibits larger than 3'X3' will require member to contact the Extension Office one week prior to exhibiting. - 4.
+Exhibits larger than 3'X3' will require member to contact the Extension Office one week prior to fair. - 4.
 Exhibits must be portable and cannot be exhibited on a trailer. - 5.
 County may submit two (2) entries for State Fair and one (1) entry from the Ready4Life class.

-Woodworking 1 - Any item made of wood constructed or refinished by the member, appropriate for their age, skills, and ability in this project.
+Woodworking 1 - Any item made of wood constructed or refinished by the member, appropriate for their age, skills and ability in this project.
 Pre-cut kits assembled by the member are not acceptable.

-Woodworking 2 - Any item made of wood constructed or refinished by the member, appropriate for their age, skills, and ability in this project.
+Woodworking 2 - Any item made of wood constructed or refinished by the member, appropriate for their age, skills and ability in this project.
 Pre-cut kits assembled by the member are not acceptable.

-Woodworking 3 - Any item made of wood constructed or refinished by the member, appropriate for their age, skills, and ability in this project.
+Woodworking 3 - Any item made of wood constructed or refinished by the member, appropriate for their age, skills and ability in this project.
 Pre-cut kits assembled by the member are not acceptable.

-Woodworking 4 - Any item made of wood constructed or refinished by the member, appropriate for their age, skills, and ability in this project.
+Woodworking 4 - Any item made of wood constructed or refinished by the member, appropriate for their age, skills and ability in this project.
 Pre-cut kits assembled by the member are not acceptable.